achieve-internet/wsdl_docs/README.md

     * There is a 'Download WSDL and XSD documents as displayed on operation nodes' permission that allows users to download any WSDL files that were imported to a 'WSDL Doc' service.

 ## USAGE
+* The Web Service Client UI (wsclient_ui) is not enabled as a dependency.
+Enable as needed for the following configurations.
 * Import WSDL via URL using the Drupal admin UI
     * /admin/content/wsdl_docs/add
 * View operation nodes